KarelKubat/smartlog/README.md

 # Smartlog

-Smartlog is a package for Go to make setting up logging easier.
+Smartlog is a yeat-another-package for Go to make logging easier.
 Log statements can be processed locally (to `stdout` or a file), made visible in a webpage, or sent remotely to a server over TCP or UDP for further handling.

 Smartlog contains all support code to embed such logging into your programs: